Verdecelulandres/Random-Quote-Machine/README.md

 The main functionality was made with React.
 Main styling was done with Sass and buttons and layout was partially done with Bootstrap.

+My project changes the colors of the background using the linear and radial gradient CSS functions, just because I thought it looked prettier.